obsidian-tasks-group/obsidian-tasks/docs/Getting Started/Getting Started.md

 - `%% I am text in a comment %%`

 > [!warning]
-> By design, Tasks does read any tasks that are inside these comments, because Obsidian does not read them.
+> By design, Tasks does **not** read any tasks that are inside these comments, because Obsidian does not read them.

 ### Tasks with Footnotes